Quick start

 - Inventory turnover estimates how many times inventory is sold and replaced.

-- Asset turnover compares sales with the asset base.
+- Asset turnover compares sales with the average asset base.

 - Average collection period estimates how long receivables take to collect.